microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 ![Project summary page for a full metagenomic workflow run.](../_static/images/howto_guides/workflows/metaG/03102025_view_full_metag.png)

-The project results page contains a quick summary of the workflow(s) run, a direct link for [Data Portal Submission](https://docs.microbiomedata.org/howto_guides/submit2nmdc), drop-down sections for a quick tabular/visual overview of results, and an area to download the output files.
+The project results page contains a quick summary of the workflow(s) run, a direct link to [create an entry in the NMDC Submission Portal](https://docs.microbiomedata.org/howto_guides/submit2nmdc), drop-down sections for a quick tabular/visual overview of results, and an area to download the output files.

 For a quick overview of every output type available for metagenomic analysis, we will be looking at the results of "Run Multiple Workflows".